binge-coder/dropdown_functionality/README.md

 # README.md
-make any terminal behave like quake/guake/yakuake using this
+make any terminal behave like quake/guake/yakuake (i.e. have a drop down feature) using this

 ### <a name="dependencies"> You need the following programs to make it work (dependencies) </a>